dongjwOU/boot-camps/INTRODUCTION.md

 - Scientific computing in python : We will introduce the numpy library for array computations and the scipy library for performing scientific computations.
 Matplotlib will be introduced as a way of visualizing data.

-- Software validation and testing : before we go on to more advanced data exploration and visualization, we will take a moment to teach you how to verify that your software works.
+- Software validation and testing : we will take a moment to teach you how to verify that your software works.
 We will use automated testing using the nose library.
 Test-driven development will be introduced as a way of thinking about writing code.

-- Data exploration and analysis: with all the tools at our disposal, we will now attack a scientific question with some data from neuroscience experiments.
-We will demonstrate how you would build a reproducible work-flow for your computational analysis.

 ## Questions?